XiaojunMENG/finalproject/README.md

 ## Introduction

 This is a final project for the [Interacting with Data](https://github.com/Brown-BIOL2430-S04-Fall2015/syllabus) seminar in fall 2015.
-This project (a very brief, ie 1-2 sentence, overview of the project)...
+In this project I want to design a visualization comparing 40 animations produced by Pixar and Dreamwork from several different perspectives such as Year, rating, domestic and global box office.
+Moreover, I am hoping to make this visualization vivid by including logos/characters in animations.

 To view this project, ... (embed visualization here or provide instructions on how to view the project).